RiddleHe/QuizAcademy/README.md

     ![index page](static/quiz_scores_and_quizzes.png)

-- Add new question to any quiz the user selects, and insert it after any existing question according to the user's choice.
+- Add new question to any quiz the user selects, and insert it anywhere in the quiz depending on previous actions the use takes.

     ![add_question page](static/quiz_add_question.png)